-- Any fault condition on the controller or on an associated system will cause the Power Indicator LED to flash. - The flashing of the LED occurs as one flash or as a series of flashes separated by a two second pause. - The number of flashes in each series is referred to as the "Flash Code." - The flash code indicates the nature of the condition or fault see below
+- Any fault condition on the controller or on an associated system will cause the Power Indicator LED to flash and a beep to sound. - The flashing of the LED occurs as one flash / beep or as a series of flashes / beeps separated by a two second pause. - The number of flashes / beeps in each series is referred to as the "Flash Code." - The flash code indicates the nature of the condition or fault see below

-The Flash Codes
+The Flash and Beep Codes